 Impacts in Spray-Drying

-We are currently working on a project to better understand impact of partially dried milk drops on stainless steel (and fouled surfaces, as in the optical profiler image) at raised temperatures.
+We are currently working on a project to better understand impact of partially dried milk drops on stainless steel (and fouled surfaces, as in the optical profiler image), with the aim of studying these phenomena at raised temperatures.
 This study is important for spray-drying, which is the process used to produce milk powder (NZ’s largest export commodity) and related premium products.
 Enquiries from industry are welcome for projects such as this one.

 Capillarity is a key feature of everyday processes such as liquid transport in plants, wicking into textiles, and printing.
 Capillary uptake is most simply observed when liquid is drawn into a tube.
 We use high-speed photography to study interesting cases, such as when the tube-liquid interaction is non-wetting (e.g. a teflon tube in contact with water), or when uptake is encouraged by the curvature of a droplet outside the tube .